karthikn-kkstark/email_newsletter/README.md

 # email_newsletter
- Email Newsletter developed using html 5 and css3
+ Email Newsletter developed using HTML 5 and CSS 3